rennydayo/ucsb-cs24-w18.github.io/_lab/lab02.md

 * To submit your code type:

 ```
-~submit/submit -p 929 buggy1.cpp
+~submit/submit -p 929 buggyGPA.cpp
 ```

 ## Evaluation and Grading

 You must accomplish the following to earn full credit [50 total points] for this lab:

-* [50 points] buggy1.cpp is saved, it has your name(s) in a comment at the top, and it compiles and executes properly.
-Moreover, you can tell the TA where the error happens in buggy1.cpp, and can demonstrate how to use make.
+* [50 points] buggyGPA.cpp is saved, it has your name(s) in a comment at the top, and it compiles and executes properly.
+Moreover, you can tell the TA where the error happens in buggyGPA.cpp, and can demonstrate how to use make.
 And lastly, you each filled out the survey in Step 0.

 * [20 pts] correct program turned in via submit